chinapedia/wikipedia.abstract.en/Page/Mississippi_River.md

 Ecology

-Paddlefish_underwater.jpeg is an ancient relict from the Mississippi]]
+is an ancient relict from the Mississippi]]

 The Mississippi basin is home to a highly diverse aquatic fauna and has been called the "mother fauna" of North American fresh water.[92]